|Monthly Tech-Tip |

 A long series of test mixes in search of a blend of North American materials found that the glassy phase of the frit amplifies the color of any iron in the kaolin (even tiny amounts).
 No kaolins available to us were suitable except Grolleg and New Zealand Kaolin (it contains only 0.15% iron).
 NZK is short, so lots of VeeGum is needed.
 A pinkish color still remains making it necessary to add a small amount of blue stain (giving it the color of cone 10 reduction porcelain).
 Propeller mix it very thoroughly and be careful about substituting that stain, agglomerates during mixing produce ugly blue fired specks!

 This body pairs with G2931K clear glaze (the fully fritted version of G2931F) and a drop-and-soak firing glaze schedule.

 The secrets of this body are thus:

--The 30% frit: Frit is expensive (no normal porcelains contain it because of this).
-But it makes the impossible possible!
+-The 30% frit: Frit is expensive but it makes the impossible possible!

 -The NZ Kaolin: The whitest available in the world.

 -The VeeGum: Super plastic super-white.
 Bentone also works.